Nyctophilus/Portfolio/README.md

 - [x] dynamically creating controllers into fragment based on sections number
 - [x] validation system of the form
 - [x] run tests for performance, accessability, SEO, best practices
-- [ ] fetch portfolio images from github links
+- [-] fetch portfolio images from github links
 - [x] the x button in image previewer
-- [ ] add the new skills
-- [ ] check if can remove sections node instead of hidding em
+- [x] check if can remove sections node instead of hidding em
-- [ ] interplacing moving animation on portfolio
+- [x] interplacing moving animation on portfolio
+- [x] onScroll transformY the section from -100% to 0
+- [x] logo and header 'menu on mobile'
+- [ ] lighting points around home section links, check the earthy bgs
+- [ ] filter on the portfolio items

 ### Timeline